How to get your mindset right for Step 1 success

 (We’ll be doing another post on how to approach your dedicated studying soon, so watch for that.)

 MS3 – Clinical

 Congrats on being done with Step 1!
 That’s a major hurdle that you’ve cleared.

 As you go into your clinical years, just remember that your Step 1 score is not the be-all and end-all of your medical career.
 It’s definitely important for having flexibility in choosing your residency, but once you start your residency, being diligent during your training and learning from feedback from your attendings and colleagues is going to have a lot more impact on your career down the line.
 Your patients are not going to care about your Step 1 score; they will care about how you treat them and help them with their health issues.

 If you feel like you underperformed on Step 1, think about how you can correct course for your Shelf Exams and Step 2 CK.
 You probably have an intuition about what you could have done differently.
 Talk this out with some of your close friends and come up with a plan so that you meet your goals the next time around.

 Are you ready for Step 1?

 If you’ve already taken Step 1 and have some pearls of wisdom to share, feel free to comment below.
 We’d love to hear from you, and other students could benefit from your knowledge!

-If you feel like you could use the guidance of a tutor, the experts at Medlearnity are here to help.
+If you feel like you could use the guidance of a tutor, the experts at Medlearnity are here to help with your med school exams test prep.
 With scores of 250+ on their USMLE exams and extensive experience in helping students prepare for Step 1, our tutors are well-positioned to help you score as highly as you possibly can on Step 1.
 We’ve helped all kinds of students, from those who had fallen behind and were worried about failing, to those who wanted a spectacular Step 1 score in order to get into a highly competitive residency program.
 To learn more about what it would be like to work with a tutor, you can schedule a free one-hour trial session.